Internal Bra Mesh Lawsuit

 How long do I have to file an internal bra mesh lawsuit?

 Deadlines vary by state.
-Statutes of limitations for personal injury claims typically range from one to six years, starting from the date you were injured or the date you discovered, or reasonably should have discovered, that your injury was linked to the mesh.
+Statutes of limitations for personal injury claims often range from one to six years, starting from the date you were injured or the date you discovered, or reasonably should have discovered, that your injury was linked to the mesh.

-The real message is that the statute of limitations is a whole lot more complicated than it looks.
-Missing this deadline permanently bars your right to recover compensation.
+The statute of limitations looks easy.
+It is not.
+There are so many rules and exceptions that even a lot of lawyers get tripped up.
+Missing the harsh deadline can permanently bar your right to recover compensation.
 Our attorneys talk to victims all the time who have a claim when they do not think they do.
-Conversely, our lawyers also talk to a lot of victims who do not have a claim when they think they do.
+Conversely, our lawyers also talk to victims who may not have a claim even when they think they do.
+The solution is to speak with an attorney as soon as possible to confirm the deadline that applies to your situation.

 My surgeon told me the mesh was safe.
 Does that matter?